kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 This function will ensure that the label `env: dev` is added to all the resources in the package.

-This pipeline is executed using the `render` command:
+The pipeline is executed using the `render` command:

 ```shell
 $ kpt fn render